mobilecoinofficial/developer-portal/Content/Overview/0005_Network/0041_Watchers.md

 ### Blockchain Explorer

-The Watcher provides the backend for the [Blockchain Explorer](https://block-explorer.0--0.net/) (Beta), which serves the block signatures, timestamps, TXO data, and key_images per block.
+The Watcher provides the backend for the [Blockchain Explorer](https://block-explorer.mobilecoin.foundation/), which serves the block signatures, timestamps, TXO data, and key_images per block.

 ### Show Me the Code